canonical/brand-store-documentation/explanation/custom-image.md

 ## Build tool

 Ubuntu-image is the build tool for creating Ubuntu Core images.
-It is freely available for [download in the snapstore](https://snapcraft.io/ubuntu-image).
+It is freely available for [download in the Snap Store](https://snapcraft.io/ubuntu-image).
 Ubuntu-image takes a model assertion as input.
 The tool parses the metadata into model assertions, fetches the required snaps and assembles the output image.

 ## Helpful resources